copiousfreetime/htauth/README.md

 ## DESCRIPTION

-HTAuth provides both commandline and API access to htpasswd and htdigest files.
+HTAuth provides an API, and commandline tools for managing Apache/httpd style htpasswd and htdigest files.

 ## FEATURES

-HTAuth provides to drop in commands *htdigest-ruby* and *htpasswd-ruby* that can manipulate the digest and passwd files in the same manner as Apache's original commands.

-*htdigest-ruby* and *htpasswd-ruby* are command line compatible with *htdigest* and *htpasswd*.
-They support the same exact same command line options as the originals, and have some extras.

-Additionally, you can access all the functionality of *htdigest-ruby* and *htpasswd-ruby* through an API.
+HTAuth provides an API allowing direct manipulation of Apache/httpd style `htdigest` and `htpasswd` files.
+Supporting full programtaic manipulation and authentication of user credentials.

+HTAuth also includes drop-in, commandline compatible replacements for the Apache utilities `htpasswd` and `htdigest` with the respective `htpasswd-ruby` and `htdigest-ruby` commands.

+Additonally, support for the [argon2](https://github.com/technion/ruby-argon2) password hashing algorithm is provided for most platforms.

 ## SYNOPSIS

+### API Usage

+    HTAuth::DigestFile.open("some.htdigest") do |df|
+      df.add_or_update('someuser', 'myrealm', 'a password')
+      df.delete('someolduser', 'myotherrealm')
+    end

+    HTAuth::PasswdFile.open("some.htpasswd", HTAuth::File::CREATE) do |pf|
+      pf.add('someuser', 'a password', 'md5')
+      pf.add('someotheruser', 'a different password', 'sha1')
+    end

+    HTAuth::PasswdFile.open("some.htpasswd", HTAuth::File::ALTER) do |pf|
+      pf.update('someuser', 'a password', 'bcrypt')
+    end

+    HTAuth::PasswdFile.open("some.htpasswd") do |pf|
+      pf.authenticated?('someuser', 'a password')
+    end

 ### htpasswd-ruby command line application